Open-EO/openeo-jeodpp-driver/kubectl_test/README.md

 `docker build -t kubectl -f Dockerfile_kubectl .`

-The file kube_config is not in this repo for security reason but is here in EOS `/eos/jeodpp/home/users/marlelu/openeo/kube_config`
+The file kube_config is not in this repo for security reasons

 `docker run -it  --name kubectl kubectl bash`